Marohn-Group/mrfmsim-docs/_sources/basic/geometry.rst

 Experiment geometry
 =============================

-For experiments in the *mrfmsim*, two experimental geometry are used: "hangdown" and SPAM (springiness preservation by aligning magnetization).
+For experiments in the *mrfmsim*, two experimental geometries are used: "hangdown" and SPAM (springiness preservation by aligning magnetization).
-The two geometry are shown in the figure below.
+The two geometries are shown in the figure below.

 .. image:: ../_static/mrfm-setups.pdf
     :width: 800px